 The Mediterranean eating pattern is protective against many diseases, including cancer and Alzheimer’s.
 It may also help prevent and treat IBS symptoms.
 It’s relatively easy to follow.
 Fewer foods are eliminated, and many cookbooks and blogs have recipe and menu ideas.

 Studies have shown that the more closely a person follows the Mediterranean eating pattern, the fewer IBS symptoms they have.
-(35).
-The Mediterranean diet can lower inflammation (36).
+The Mediterranean diet can lower inflammation.
 Few studies are looking specifically at the Mediterranean diet and leaky gut.

 Paleo

-Generally, a paleo diet is focused on eating “like a caveman,” i.e., how humans ate before organized farming and industrialization.
-It includes lean meats, fruits, veggies, and nuts while excluding grains, legumes, and processed foods with additives (37).
+The Paleo diet is based on the idea of eating the way our ancestors did, before farming and industrialization.
+It focuses on lean meats, fruits, vegetables, and nuts, while avoiding foods like grains, legumes, and processed foods that contain additives

 - Refined sugars